 Melanie Nowak has agreed to donate a signed copy of ALMOST HUMAN.
-The winner can choose from either the 3-in-1 edition of ALMOST HUMAN or the three separate books plus some bookmarks.
+The winner can choose from either the 3-in-1 edition of ALMOST HUMANor the three separate books plus some bookmarks.

-1.)
+One entryper person so everyone has an equal chance and because I don't like to count up multiple entries. :) Rules to enter: 1.)
 Just leave a comment with your name and email address.
 If you don't want to leave your email address leave your Twitter, or Facebook details.
 Just make sure I'm able to contact you if you win so I can get get your information to Melanie Nowak so she can contact you and mail your prize.
+2.)
+You don't have to follow the blog to win, but feel free to follow if you like what you see and leave any comments on reviews or posts that you find interesting. :) 3.)
+Giveaway will end on January 7th at 11:59 PM.
+(Central Time) *I'll pick the name of the winner out of a hat/box or whatever jar is convenient.
+Winner will be posted January 8th.

 ***You will be receiving your prize from the author.
 Prizes will only be mailed within the U.S., International residents can enter, but have to pay their own shipping if they're the winner.***